gscottstukey/Localebnb/notes/project_diary.md

         2779
     '''

-So with that, I went back and ran my scrape_airbnb_search_results.py a a 2nd time using updated NUM_PAGES in airbnbsearchresult.
+So with that, I went back and ran my scrape_search_results.py a a 2nd time using updated NUM_PAGES in *searchresult.py.
 I also added a pause_between_pages parameter to the scrape_all_results method (in case I want to pause).
 I also made the pickling & record insertion dependent on whether there was a 200 status code.

 WANT:
-Still wish I had an easier way to check if the scrape errored out or not.
+* Still wish I had an easier way to check if the scrape errored out or not.
 Perhaps after run 3 I'll be able to find that out

+###6.15

+So I was able to scrape all the neighborhoods!
+YAY!
+    '''
+    MongoDB (console):
+    > db.neighborhoods.count()
+    102
+    '''

+This was done by creating *neighborhood.py and running it with scrape_*_neighborhood_list.py & scrape_*_neighborhoods.
+I got some good information that's ready to parse, which I might do tonight or tomorrow.

+In addition, I reran my scrape_*_search_results.py after my mongodb database got corrupted.
+I also grabbed all the listings.
+I put all the id's in the 'listings' collection.
+This was done using parse_listings_from_search.py

+    '''
+    MongoDB (console):
+    > db.search.count()
+    5200

+    iPython (workbook 1):
+    print len(listing_ids)    # list of all ids I've found 44985
+    print len(set(listing_ids))    # unique ids
+    4217

+    > db.listings.count()
+    4228
+    '''

+I also made great headway into *listing.py class.
+It's the cleanest class I have.
+Unfortunately, I'm getting blcoked is blocking me.
+Womps.
+I've pull ~ 500 of my 4k.
+I have enough to play around with while I run the script sporadically.

+    '''
+    iPython (workbook 2):
+    air_listing.coll.find({'time':{'$gt':0}},{'content':1}).count()
+    523    # As of Mon, 6/15 @ 744
+    '''

+TODO:
+* Create methods to parse through a listing & save that information back to MongoDB
+* Create methods to parse through a neighborhood & save that information back to MongoDB
+* Create a file that maps the neighborhood to the listing
+* explore the words
+* Keep Calm & Scrape On